Dynamical analysis of logarithmic energy-momentum squared gravity: Introduction

 The strength of the EMLG modification on top of the EH is controlled by a constant $\bar{\alpha}$.
 It has been found in~\cite{Akarsu:2019ygx} that the data favor slightly negative values of $\bar{\alpha}$ (yet not inconsistent with zero, which is the GR limit of the model), viz., $\bar{\alpha}=-0.032\pm0.043$, implying the possibility of a negative valued constant effective inertial mass density which arises in the presence of dust, $\varrho_{\rm m, emlg}=\bar{\alpha}\rho_{\rm m0}$ with $\rho_{\rm m0}>0$.
-Accordingly, the new contributions of dust to the modified Friedmann equations mimic a source with a constant inertial mass density and provides a dynamical dark energy with a density passing below zero at large redshifts.
+Accordingly, the new contributions of dust to the modified Friedmann equations mimic a source with a constant inertial mass density and provide a dynamical dark energy with a density passing below zero at large redshifts.
 That is, this model accommodates a mechanism for screening $\Lambda$ in the past, suggested for alleviating some cosmological tensions.
-It has been reported that the $H_0$ tension---as well as a number of other low-redshift discrepancies---may be alleviated by a dynamical dark energy that assumes negative or vanishing energy density values at high redshifts \cite{Delubac:2014aqe,Sahni:2014ooa,Aubourg:2014yra,Capozziello:2018jya,Wang:2018fng,Poulin:2018zxs,Dutta:2018vmq,Banihashemi:2018oxo,Visinelli:2019qqu,Akarsu:2019hmw,DiValentino:2020naf,Akarsu:2021fol,Escamilla:2021uoj}.
+It has been reported that the $H_0$ tension --- as well as a number of other low-redshift discrepancies --- may be alleviated by a dynamical dark energy that assumes negative or vanishing energy density values at high redshifts \cite{Delubac:2014aqe,Sahni:2014ooa,Aubourg:2014yra,Capozziello:2018jya,Wang:2018fng,Poulin:2018zxs,Dutta:2018vmq,Banihashemi:2018oxo,Visinelli:2019qqu,Akarsu:2019hmw,DiValentino:2020naf,Akarsu:2021fol,Escamilla:2021uoj}.
 See also Ref. \cite{DiValentino:2020zio} for a list of references on the $H_0$ tension and Ref. \cite{DiValentino:2021izs} for a review on its possible solutions.
+See \cite{Abdalla:2022yfr} for a review on cosmological tensions and possible solutions.

-The constraints on the Hubble constant along with their errors at the $68\%$ and $95\%$ confidence levels for the EMLG and the $\Lambda$CDM models are $H_0=68.20\pm2.13\pm4.15\, {\rm km s^{-1} Mpc^{-1}}$ and $H_0=66.86\pm0.90\pm1.74\, {\rm km s^{-1} Mpc^{-1}}$, respectively, see \cite{Akarsu:2019ygx} for a detailed discussion.
-In this study, we discuss the signature of the inertial mass density accompanied to the source, analyzing the entire global dynamics of these models, thereby complementing the observational analysis results in the literature.
+The constraints on the Hubble constant along with their errors at the $68\%$ and $95\%$ confidence levels for the EMLG and the $\Lambda$CDM models are $H_0=68.20\pm2.13\pm4.15\, {\rm km s^{-1} Mpc^{-1}}$ and $H_0=66.86\pm0.90\pm1.74\, {\rm km s^{-1} Mpc^{-1}}$, respectively (see \cite{Akarsu:2019ygx} for a detailed discussion).
+In this study, we discuss the signature of the inertial mass density associated with the source, analyzing the entire global dynamics of these models, thereby complementing the observational analysis results in the literature.